crt25/collimator/docs/guides/add-new-app.md

 ### AST converter

 The AST converter is responsible for transforming solutions from their original format (e.g., Scratch project JSON) into a standardized, language-agnostic General AST.
-See [AST conversion](../data-analyzer/ast-conversion.md) to going deeper.
+See [AST conversion](../data-analyzer/ast-conversion.md) to go deeper.

-First step, create a folder for the app (and/or the language) in `backend/src/ast/converters`.
+As a first step, create a folder for the app (and/or the language) in `backend/src/ast/converters`.

 #### Nodes converters